Poiana Brasov Skiing 2026: Season, Slopes & Ski Pass

 What are the slopes like, and which runs should you pick?

 The mountain reads as roughly half easy, and split fairly evenly between intermediate and hard for the rest, so it favours people who are still finding their feet.
 Beginners get the gentle Bradul and Stadium slopes near the base, both short and forgiving, with the ski schools working right there.
-The run everyone remembers is Drumul Rosu (“Red Road”), a long, easy-graded cruiser of about 4.75 km that snakes down from near the top - a lovely, unhurried descent that is the single best reason to buy a lift pass here even if you are not an expert.
+The run everyone remembers is Drumul Rosu (“Red Road”), a long, easy-graded cruiser of about 4.75 km that snakes down from near the top - a lovely, unhurried descent that’s the single best reason to buy a lift pass here even if you’re not an expert.

 How do the lifts work?